microscopy-processing/RandomFlowDenoising/README.md

 # RandomFlowDenoising
-A 3D implementation of the OP-driven random denoising
+A 3D implementation of the OF-driven random denoising.